Points-based immigration system: Canada

 Canada was the first country to introduce a points-based immigration system, doing so in 1967.
 The change came as Canada was moving past an immigration system that distinguished based on race and country of origin.
-The new system favored youth, education, experience and fluency in English or French, i.e., broad human capital as opposed to a specific job offer or job-specific skills.
-The points-based immigration system has been identified as one of the factors in the change in Canada's immigrant distribution from 85% European to 15% European and leveled the field of immigration.The minimum points necessary to enter the country is 67 points, however, the number of points vary among countries.
-More efficient immigration and hiring is done because of this system.
-There is some evidence that immigrants entering under the points system have experienced better outcomes in Canada.
-In response to lower and declining labor force participation among people admitted through the points-based system relative to native Canadian workers, two reasons were identified: lack of recognition by Canadian employers of foreign educational degrees, and poor language fluency.
+The new system favoured youth, education, experience and fluency in English or French, i.e., broad human capital as opposed to a specific job offer or job-specific skills.
+The points-based immigration system has been identified as one of the factors in the change in Canada's immigrant distribution from 85% European to 15% European and levelled the field of immigration.The minimum points necessary to enter the country is 67 points, however, the number of points vary among countries.
+More efficient immigration and hiring is done because of this system.There is some evidence that immigrants entering under the points system have experienced better outcomes in Canada.
+In response to lower and declining labour force participation among people admitted through the points-based system relative to native Canadian workers, two reasons were identified: lack of recognition by Canadian employers of foreign educational degrees, and poor language fluency.
 As a result, the government changed its points-based system to weigh English and French language fluency more heavily.
 The system was also changed so that any skilled applicant with a job offer scores higher than any applicant without.
 The application process was again revamped due to the gap between a foreign candidate and an employer and reduced the points for job offer, they also changed the system to an invitation to immigrate method that allows an open expression of interest with the option the pool of candidates can remain a year or two in the system to meet the frequently published "lottery point" and get invited.
 The lack of visibility of qualified immigrant candidate profiles in the job bank for the employers and hiring agencies in reaching out with a job offer was observed to lag the process.

 The last major change to Canada's points-based system took place in January 2015 upon the federal government's launch of Express Entry.
 Up until Express Entry's introduction, Canada struggled to manage its intake of applications since it received more applications than its available immigration spots.
 The backlogs were due to Canada processing applications in the order in which they received.
 In other words, Canada reviewed each application, which was a time-consuming process.
 Canada formally moved away from this approach when it launched Express Entry.
 Express Entry is a more dynamic application management system, since it enables the Canadian government to only process the applications of the highest-scoring candidates.
 This system has eliminated backlogs and reduced the application processing standard to six months or less.